mertuner/RobinHood-Clone/README.md

 # RobinHood-Clone

-This project is only to for educational purposes. 📚
+This project is only for educational purposes. 📚

 There are a lot of features and screens missing.
 Feel free to improve it.